 When you are working for a multinational company, you are likely to encounter many differences, which prompt you to learn international business etiquette.

-Pay special attention to the formality of address when dealing with foreign business partners and colleagues.
+Pay special attention to the formality of address when dealing with foreign business partners and multicultural teams.
 In some cultures, it is acceptable to address a person you’ve recently met by their first name, while in other countries, they would instead that you address them by their surname or their title.
 Canadians and Americans often use first names, even when dealing with new acquaintances.
 But in many Asian countries, such as Singapore, China, and South Korea, you should always address a person formally by adding Mr. or Ms. before their surname.
 If you are in doubt, use the formal way of address.

 Punctuality is relative.
 When you deal with business partners, clients, or colleagues from the United States, South Korea, Japan, and Russia, you are expected to be on time.
 In Germany, you are even expected to be at least 10 minutes early for your appointment.
 In Greece, they expect foreigners to arrive on time, but just like in Russia, you may expect your counterpart to arrive slightly late.
 Brazil is ambivalent.
 They could either be late by a few or several minutes unless you indicate that they should follow the English time, meaning they should arrive at the agreed time.